-The department also offers minors in English, Spanish, and Writing - as well as a Middle School Education concentration in Language Arts.
+The department also offers minors in English and Editing and Publishing - as well as a Middle School Education concentration in Language Arts.
 We also offer coursework in the Gender Studies minor.

 Read, Write, Reflect, Commit

-As part of Malone University's College of Theology, Arts, and Sciences, the Department of Language and Literature centers itself in the tradition of liberal learning that believes an educated person - thoughtful, inventive, well-read and skilled in spoken and written communication - is best equipped not only for the workplace, but to lead a rewarding and choiceworthy life.
+As part of Malone University's College of Theology, Arts, and Sciences, the Department of English centers itself in the tradition of liberal learning that believes an educated person - thoughtful, inventive, well-read and skilled in spoken and written communication - is best equipped not only for the workplace, but to lead a rewarding and choice worthy life.